Contour Airlines

-Contour Airlines is a regional airline headquartered at Smyrna Airport in Smyrna, Tennessee, United States.
-All Contour Airlines flights are public charters sold and operated by parent company Contour Aviation as a direct carrier.
+Contour Airlines is an independent regional airline headquartered at Smyrna Airport in Smyrna, Tennessee, United States.

+Contour Airlines is set up as a public charter operator for regulatory purposes and does not directly operate aircraft.
+Contour Airlines charters 30-seat regional jets operated by its parent company, Contour Aviation, then resells seats on those aircraft to the public.
+The arrangement allows Contour to utilize pilots who are qualified to operate charter services, who can be either less experienced or older than allowed on commercial passenger flights.

 History

 Contour Airlines was established by its parent company Contour Aviation in 2016.
-Contour began service on March 22, 2016, completing its inaugural flight from Nashville to Tupelo, Mississippi.
-Since then, Contour has expanded to 20 destinations nationwide, focusing on providing key business and leisure markets previously underserved with nonstop short-haul routes.
+Contour began service on April 5, 2016, completing its inaugural flight from Nashville to Tupelo, Mississippi.
 On April 1, 2019, Contour retired its Jetstream 31/32 fleet and focused solely on ERJ-135/145 aircraft.